 then, the New York Times reports that divisions

-between protest leaders as the state again threatens to use
+are emerging between protest leaders as the state again threatens to use

 force to end the protests.
 Karyn gave us permission to reprint her email to us –